Adrian A. Durlester

 My Resume (opens in a new window)

-Adrian has lived in the greater Hartford, CT area since 2014, where he is now a freelance Jewish Educator and Consultant, a freelance tutor, and a performing Pianist and Song Leader.
+Adrian has lived in the greater Hartford, CT area since 2014, where he is now a freelance Jewish Educator and Consultant, a freelance tutor, a substitute school teacher for Simsbury Public Schools (Grades K-12) and a performing Pianist and Song Leader.
 He serves as Choir Director, Religious School teacher, and Bar/Bat Mitzvah Tutor for Farmington Valley Jewish Congregation-Emek Shalom in Simsbury, CT.
 From 2014-2016 he was the full-time Musician-In-Residence/Music Teacher for the Solomon Schechter Day School of Greater Hartford. and Family Shabbat Service Leader for Beth El Temple West Hartford.
 Summer 2015 and 2016 Adrian worked as Music Specialist for Camp Shalom day camp of the Mandell JCC of Greater Hartford

 Prior to this, Adrian lived in the Chicago area where he served as the Music Specialist for Chicago JCC Apachi Village Day Camp; Bnai Mitzvah tutor and associate conductor of the Kol Emet adult choir for Beth Emet-The Free Synagogue in Evanston, IL; and one of the tutors at B'nai Jehoshua Beth Elohim in Deerfield, IL.
 He was also an Early Childhood Music Specialist for the JCCs of Chicago, serving several sites.
 For 2013-14, Adrian served as Music Director for Shir Hadash Synagogue in Wheeling, IL.
 Adrian sometimes did music for Hakafa in Glencoe, IL and Sukkat Shalom in Wilmette, IL.
 During the summer of 2012, Adrian was the Shira and T'fila specialist at the Ramah Day Camp in Wheeling, IL.